blukatdevelopment/UnchainedWorldsOld/core_edition/classes/diviner_of_exheia.md

 |       5th |18|

 ### Channel divinity: Query
-You may consume a stamina die to touch an object and contact your library to telepathically request information from your head librarian.
+You may touch an object and contact your library to telepathically request information from your head librarian.
 You will either gain a telepathic description of the artifact based on library records, or learn that it is a novel architect.

 ### Cantrip
 1. Mending